MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-prices-and-discounts.md

 ## <a name="about-price-lists"></a>About Price Lists

 Price lists are flexible and let you specify the business partner or activity that they apply to.
-For example, you can set up one price list that applies to all suppliers and customers, or offer special prices or discounts for each business partner, perhaps based on a minimum quantity on purchase or sales orders, or a certain combination of customer, item, minimum quantity, unit of measurement, or periods of time.
+For example, you can set up one price list that applies to all vendors and customers, or offer special prices or discounts for each business partner, perhaps based on a minimum quantity on purchase or sales orders, or a certain combination of customer, item, minimum quantity, unit of measurement, or periods of time.
 The prices and discounts you define are automatically applied to purchase and sales documents.

 ## <a name="set-up-prices"></a>Set Up Prices